 There are a variety of great PNG compression tools, such as

 pngnq, but when it comes to compressing a photograph it’s hard to beat a JPG — at least if widespread browser support matters.
-Peter’s trick involves leveraging SVG’s support for masking to provide JPEGs with a means to transparency, and therefore the best of both worlds.
+Peter’s trick involves leveraging SVG’s support for masking to provide JPEGs with a means of transparency, and therefore the best of both worlds.

 It’s a neat trick, but comes with one significant caveat: there’s no easy way to use responsive images with it.
 Since the